Unwinding the rare $\Omega$ sector: Fragmentation of fully charmed baryons from HL-LHC to FCC: From HL-LHC to FCC

 The resulting cross sections are encouraging, spanning roughly from $10^{2}$~pb down to $10^{-2}$~pb.
 Notably, a more than tenfold increase is observed when moving from HL-LHC to FCC energies.
 We emphasize that the vertical scales of the two panels differ accordingly.
 All $\DY$ spectra display a monotonic decreasing behavior with increasing $\DY$.
 This trend reflects the interplay of two competing mechanisms.
 The partonic hard factor grows with energy (and thus with $\DY$), in line with expectations from high-energy resummation.
 Conversely, this growth is counteracted by suppression due to the collinear convolution with PDFs and FFs in the emission functions (see Eqs.~\eqref{LOOMGEF} and~\eqref{LOJEF}).

 Figure~\ref{fig:rapidity_Tc2} shows the corresponding $\DY$ rates for the tensor $\TQc(2^{++})$ resonance, the most favored candidate for the $X(6900)$ state~\cite{LHCb:2020bwg}.
-These plots allow for a direct comparison between two different scenarios of fully heavy hadron production---one baryonic, the other tetraquark---in the semi-hard regime of QCD.
+These plots allow for a direct comparison between two different scenarios of fully heavy-hadron production---one baryonic, the other tetraquark---in the semihard regime of QCD.
 Although both analyses share the same kinematic cuts and explore the same theoretical accuracies, the behavior of the observables is markedly different in terms of both intensity and sensitivity to the collider energy.

 The ${\rm \Omega}_{3c}$ channel exhibits significantly larger cross sections, compared to the much lower rates observed for $T_{4c}$.
-Moreover, the increase in rate from 14~TeV to 100~TeV is more pronounced for the baryon, amounting to over two orders of magnitude.
+Moreover, the increase in rate from 14 to 100~TeV is more pronounced for the baryon, amounting to over two orders of magnitude.
 This confirms that ${\rm \Omega}_{3c}$ production benefits more strongly from higher center-of-mass energies, and highlights the dual phenomenological character of the process at high energy.

 On one hand, the LL uncertainty bands for ${\rm \Omega}_{3c}$ are more widely separated from the NLL bands than in the tetraquark case.
 They approach the full resummed prediction only gradually as $\sqrt{s}$ increases, indicating that the emergence of predictive stability under MHOUs and higher-order corrections requires higher energies for the baryon case.
 This is in contrast to $T_{4c}$, where LL and NLL bands are already closely aligned at 14 TeV, suggesting a milder sensitivity to high-energy dynamics.
 In this sense, both HL-LHC and FCC offer relevant but distinct opportunities for future studies of ${\rm \Omega}_{3c}$ plus jet emissions: the former highlights the onset of resummation effects, while the latter enables their full manifestation.